 GA1 study (2017/2018)

-The primary aim of this project was to determine the safety and tolerability of direct venous inoculation (DVI) of PfSPZ-GA1 in healthy volunteers.
+The primary aim of this project was to determine the safety and tolerability of direct venous inoculation (DVI) of PfSPZ-GA1 in healthy study participants.
 Secondary we aimed to investigate the short-term protective efficacy of PfSPZ-GA1 against Controlled Human Malaria Infection (CHMI) by mosquito bite.
 The GA1 study was a multi-center study with Leiden University Medical Center

 Outcome: Immunisations with PfSPZ-GA1 are well tolerated and safe with modest induction of immune responses and modest protection after challenge.
 However, no definite conclusion can be drawn from this trial on the potential protective efficacy PfSPZ-GA1.